cooper/evented-object/README.md

 ## Event fire object methods

-Event fire objects are passed to all callbacks of an EventedObject (unless the `silent` parameter was specified.)
+Event fire objects are passed to all callbacks of an Evented::Object (unless the `silent` parameter was specified.)
 Event fire objects contain information about the event itself, the callback, the caller of the event, event data, and more.

-Event fire objects replace the former values stored within the EventedObject itself.
+Event fire objects replace the former values stored within the Evented::Object itself.
 This new method promotes asynchronous event firing.

 Event fire objects are specific to each firing.
 If you fire the same event twice in a row, the event